pmakari/user-repository/README.md

 ## But *what* should I do exactly?
 Extend the form with the required fields (see registration.vm for further details) and store the entered information by using a REST endpoint.
-Giv the user feedback if the save was successful or in case of an error.
+Giv the userEntity feedback if the save was successful or in case of an error.
 Ensure mandatory fields will be entered and verify the entered values are reasonable e.g. the name must not contains numbers.